1996 California Proposition 218: Conditions Leading to Proposition 218

-The special assessment and property-related fee reforms contained in Proposition 218 were a response to fiscal conservatives' views of local taxation practices in the 1980s and 1990s following the passage of Proposition 13.
-After Proposition 13 passed in 1978, local governments sought methods to raise additional revenues and avoid the two-thirds voter approval requirement for special taxes under Proposition 13.
+The special assessment and property-related fee reforms contained in Proposition 218 were a response to local government taxation practices in the 1980s and 1990s following the passage of Proposition 13.
+After Proposition 13 passed in 1978, local governments sought methods to raise additional revenues while avoiding the two-thirds voter approval requirement for special taxes under Proposition 13.

-Proposition 218 proponents claimed that local governments discovered a particularly pernicious way to raise additional revenues and avoid the Proposition 13 two-thirds local voter approval requirement for taxes by using special assessment districts.
+Proposition 218 supporters claimed that local governments found a particularly pernicious way to raise additional revenues and avoid the Proposition 13 two-thirds local voter approval requirement for taxes by using special benefit assessment districts.
 Special assessments on real property became a vehicle of choice for local politicians seeking to avoid difficult government spending decisions.

 The property assessment loophole floodgates opened wide following a controversial 1992 California Supreme Court decision (known as the Knox case) holding that the two-thirds voter approval requirement for local special taxes under Proposition 13 did not apply to special benefit assessments on real property.

 As a result of the Knox decision, local governments could legally impose special assessments on real property for a wide range of purposes without voter approval.
 Special assessments effectively became unrestricted property tax increases appearing on the property tax bills of millions of California property owners.
-There were no legal limits on how high special assessments could go, or how many special assessments could be imposed on a parcel of private property.

-Once the special assessment loophole following the Knox decision was created, one lawyer working with local government politicians wrote that property assessments in California "are now limited only by the limits of human imagination."
+Once the special assessment loophole following the Knox decision was created by the courts, one lawyer working with local government politicians wrote that property assessments in California "are now limited only by the limits of human imagination."
 Some of the more imaginative special assessments imposed by local governments included: (1) A "view tax" in southern California – the better the view of the ocean the property owner had, the more the owner paid; (2) In northern California, property owners 27 miles away from a park were assessed because their property allegedly specially benefited from that park.

-Controversial property-related fees and charges also became a significant problem following the passage of Proposition 13, as many local governments labeled taxes as "fees" or "charges" and imposed them without voter approval.
+Controversial property-related fees and charges also became a significant problem following the passage of Proposition 13, as many local governments labeled taxes as "fees" or "charges" and imposed these levies without voter approval.
 For example, the California Supreme Court ruled that a local municipal utility, such as a city providing domestic water service, is entitled to a reasonable "return on investment" (otherwise referred to as "profit").
-As a result, a local municipal utility could legally overcharge its customers in excess of the cost of providing the utility service to its customers, and then transfer the excess cost revenues to the general fund of the local agency to be spent at the discretion of local politicians.
+As a result, a local municipal utility could legally overcharge its customers in excess of the cost of providing the utility service to its customers, and then transfer the excess revenues to the general fund of the local agency to be spent at the discretion of local politicians just like an unrestricted tax.
 All this could generally be done without voter approval.